-Then we walked downstairs to Shear Katz Salon & Day Spa, where Judy went off to have a manicure and pedicure and I eased myself onto a heated massage table, where a young masseuse began digging the stress out of my shoulders.
+Then we walked downstairs to the day spa, where Judy went off to have a manicure and pedicure and I eased myself onto a heated massage table, where a young masseuse began digging the stress out of my shoulders.

 "Can you feel it crackling in there?'' she asked.
 "It's like marbles under my fingers.''

 Kneading my feet, she said it's true that energy forces connect the feet to other parts of the body.